inbo/bird-tracking/cartodb/import-procedure.md

 6. Manually add any new devices and their metadata to the table `bird_tracking_devices`

+7. Check for records that were not georeferenced by CartoDB and add coordinates manually:

+    ```SQL
+    SELECT *
+    FROM "bird-tracking".bird_tracking_new_data
+    WHERE the_geom IS NULL
+    ```

-7. Optionally, check tracking days (using [this query](maintenance/selectTrackingPeriods.sql)).
+8. Optionally, check tracking days (using [this query](maintenance/selectTrackingPeriods.sql)).

-8. Optionally, check number of test records (using [this query](maintenance/selectTestRecords.sql)).
+9. Optionally, check number of test records (using [this query](maintenance/selectTestRecords.sql)).

-9. Remove test records
+10. Remove test records

     ```SQL
     -- SQL to remove test tracking records, when tracker was not mounted on bird